EstellaHumanoids/Humanoid-Robot/README.md

 Not familiar with Git?
 Share your ideas or designs via **GitHub Discussions** or community channels or simply email me directly through hello@estellahumanoids.com

 **Versioning:**
-- `v01/` → Currently we only published 1 version.
+- `Vxx/` → the last version is the most updated.

 See `CONTRIBUTING.md` for details.